 Who controls cryptocurrencies

 Decentralized cryptocurrencies like Bitcoin are controlled by the community.
 No single entity has power over them, and everyone involved must come to a consensus before changes are made.

 However, there are other currencies like Tether which are managed by a company.
 The rules here are much different and you should make sure to know the difference.

 The price of cryptocurrencies can be manipulated.
 This is particularly true for currencies with very small market caps.
 However, you’d also be hard pressed to find a financial market anywhere that is not being manipulated to certain degree.

 Cryptocurrency is an asset that is heavily traded.
 The price goes up and down with demand.
 It’s just how supply and demand works.
 Smaller market cap coins and tokens are more likely to fluctuate wildly, but even bigger name cryptocurrencies can, because they are not very established yet.

 Some cryptocurrencies have been compromised from vulnerabilities in their codes.
 Some of these were due to bad smart contract coding which allowed for theft of coins.

 Others allowed for people to maliciously mine coins, another form of theft.
 Fortunately, cryptocurrencies can evolve and if vulnerabilities are found the codebase can be altered to address them.

 In most countries cryptocurrency is regulated.
-While it’s nearly impossible to regulate the coins or tokens themselves, there is heavy regulation at entry and exit points.
-That means that if you buy or sell your cryptocurrency for a fiat currency like the US dollar you will most likely need to verify your identity to do so.
+While it’s nearly impossible to regulate coins or tokens themselves, there is a heavy regulation at entry and exit points.
+That means that if you buy or sell your cryptocurrency for a fiat currency like US dollar most likely you will need to verify your identity to do so.

-It’s important to know what your country’s stance is on cryptocurrency and to know that they will likely be expecting you to pay taxed on any profits that you’ve happened to make.
+It’s important to know what your country stance is on cryptocurrency and to know that they will likely be expecting you to pay taxes on any profit that you’ve happened to make.